TimMikeladze/typescript-react-package-starter/README.md

 ### Publishing

 Create a semantic version tag and publish to Github Releases.
 When a new release is detected a Github Action will automatically build the package and publish it to NPM.
-Additionally, a Storybook will be published to Github pages as well.
+Additionally, a Storybook will be published to Github pages.

 Learn more about how to use the `release` command [here](https://github.com/vercel/release).